Promise theory: History

-An early form of Promise Theory was proposed by physicist and computer scientist Mark Burgess in 2004, initially in the context of information science, in order to solve observed problems with the use of obligation-based logics in computer management schemes, in particular for policy-based management.
+An early form of promise theory was proposed by physicist and computer scientist Mark Burgess in 2004, initially in the context of information science, in order to solve observed problems with the use of obligation-based logics in computer management schemes, in particular for policy-based management.

-A collaboration between Burgess and dutch computer scientist Jan Bergstra led to a much deeper and consistent model of a promise, which included the notion of impositions and the role of trust.
-They developed and applied the theory to many areas from information technology to organizations and economics.
+A collaboration between Burgess and Dutch computer scientist Jan Bergstra refined the model of a promise, which included the notion of impositions and the role of trust.
 The cooperation resulted in several books and many scientific papers covering a range of different applications.

-In spite of the later generality of Promise Theory, it was originally proposed by Burgess as a way of modelling the computer management software CFEngine and its autonomous behaviour.
+In spite of wider applications of promise theory, it was originally proposed by Burgess as a way of modelling the computer management software CFEngine and its autonomous behaviour.
 CFEngine had been under development since 1993 and Burgess had found that existing theories based on obligations were unsuitable as "they amounted to wishful thinking".
-Consequently, CFEngine uses a model of autonomy - as implied by promise theory - both as a way of avoiding distributed inconsistency in policy and as a security principle against external attack.
-As of January 2023 more than 2700 companies are using CFEngine worldwide.
+Consequently, CFEngine uses a model of autonomy - as implied by promise theory—both as a way of avoiding distributed inconsistency in policy and as a security principle against external attack.
+As of January 2023, more than 2700 companies are using CFEngine worldwide.